 6. Equip your teenager with skill-sets to handle selected agreed-upon tasks.

 7. Take an honest inventory of activities to see which are superfluous and can be eliminated from your teenager's schedule.

 8. Give your teenager the guided opportunity to make decisions that directly affect his life.

 9. Check in with your teen periodically to make sure she is not too thinly stretched, above her head, or feeling overwhelmed trying to achieve goals that are not his/her own.

 10. Keep expectations, goals and ambitions relevant and age-appropriate.

 Sixty seconds listening to the rain or watching a bird land on a branch could be more useful to the emotional health of a child than the directed single-purposed countdown from kindergarten to college.
 Ask yourself: Does your child need to relax?

-LAURA KATEN is president of Katen Consulting in Harrison, and the Enhance Your Chance® Workplace-Readiness Program, a training company that helps young adults to learn essential business skills needed to make a positive impression and succeed in the workplace and college arenas.
+Laura Katen is president of Katen Consulting in Harrison, and the Enhance Your Chance® Workplace-Readiness Program, a training company that helps young adults learn essential business skills needed to make a positive impression and succeed in the workplace and college arenas.
 She can be reached at 914-468-0892 or www.enhanceyourchance.com.